 Jessica Beckinger | Grades K / 1

-Greetings!
-My name is Jessica Markley, and I teach a kindergarten/ first grade Montessori class here at Birch Lane Elementary School.
+My name is Jessica Beckinger, and I teach a kindergarten/ first grade Montessori class here at Birch Lane Elementary School.
 I was born and raised in the San Francisco Bay Area.
 Growing up, I participated in choir, horse-back riding, dance, and took piano lessons.
 These days, I enjoy reading, cooking, yoga, traveling, and spending time with my family and friends.
 I am recently married, and my husband, Adam, and I have a one year old daughter named Alana and a second child on the way.
 We live in West Sacramento with our dog, Buster.

 I earned my BA at UC Davis then went on to complete my Multiple Subject Teaching Credential at Sacramento State University.
-I am currently working on an MA degree in education with a specialization in autism studies.
+I am currently working on an MA degree in education with a specialization in autism studies (done in October).
 For the first few years of my career, I worked as a lead teacher at a private Montessori preschool in Davis.
 During that time, I also earned my first Montessori credential through the North American Montessori Center.
 Later on, I completed a second Montessori credential through the Montessori Training Center to receive AMS (American Montessori Society) certification.

 Following my preschool experience, I went on to work at the California Montessori Project, Elk Grove Campus, and led a kindergarten/ first grade classroom there for three years.
-I then transitioned to Birch Lane, and I couldn’t be happier to be starting my sixth year here!
+I then transitioned to Birch Lane, and I couldn’t be happier to be starting my seventh year here!
 It is very rewarding to work with such a wonderful group of students, parents, and teachers!